anton-k/haskell-wushu-panda/02-password-obfuscator/README.md

 ```

 It's an easy exercise for the reader.
 After that we have the working application.
-That's cool! only we have some minor issues.
+That's cool!
+Only we have some minor issues.

 ### Hide the master password input

 It's not a great idea to type master password as plain string.
 It is visible to everybody behind our shoulder and also this approach
 makes it easy to hunt for our password by reading terminal history.
-Just type `history` and you are ready to grab our top secrret password.
+Just type `history` and you are ready to grab our top secret password.
 This is bad.
 To fix that we are going to modify argument reader.
 Instead of reading it from arguments we will prompt user for it.
 We will read only site name and file that keeps the hashing algorithm options.